-Of the 18 members of senior management of the Corporation, three (16.67%) are women, and none are members of a visible minority, persons with disabilities or Aboriginal peoples.
+Of the 18 members of senior management of the Corporation, three (16.67%) are women, and one (5.56%) is a member of a visible minority, persons with disabilities or Aboriginal peoples.
 The applicable regulation under the CBCA defines "members of senior management" as the chair and vice-chair of the Board of Directors, the president of the corporation, the chief executive officer and chief financial officer, the vice-president in charge of a principal business unit, division or function, including sales, finance or production, and an individual who performs a policy-making function in respect of the corporation.